Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 ***

-**6. Create and Configure Drupal accounts for the Islandora Webform module**
+##6.
+Create and Configure Drupal accounts for users of the Islandora Webform module

 * The IW module and IW Ingest modules automatically set some user permissions, but an administrator should verify that these permissions meet local needs.
 * If a link to your webform is to be seen by only authenticated users, an administrator should set permissions to restrict webform access to authenticated users only.